cvra/motor-control-board/MotorBoardLimitations.md

 (This can be mitigated by choosing the recharge period randomly between 1ms and 2ms which spreads the noise in the spectrum between 500Hz and 1kHz which is less displeasing.)

+## TPS71501 voltage regulator issues

+The TPS71501 voltage regulator (IC1) gets damaged after a short time.
+It can be removed and replaced by 560 Ohm resistor connecting pads 4 and 5.